 Electronics waste or "E-waste" is the outdated and obsolete electronics that you no longer want, and it's a waste stream that's growing fast.
-Many electronics, especially TVs and computers, contain toxic materials such as lead, cadmium and mercury.
+Many electronics, especially TVs and computers (there is a fee to recycle TVs and monitors), contain toxic materials such as lead, cadmium and mercury.
 Reusing and recycling electronics keeps these toxic materials out of our landfills and also recovers valuable resources.

-The Cedar Rapids/Linn County Solid Waste Agency offers free electronics recycling or "e-cycling" to LINN COUNTY RESIDENTS ONLY at both of its locations.
+The Cedar Rapids/Linn County Solid Waste Agency offers electronics recycling or "e-cycling" for most electronics to LINN COUNTY RESIDENTS ONLY at both of its locations.
 Businesses, and haulers transporting electronics for residential customers, should contact electronics processors directly.

-- Computer equipment - Monitors, towers, keyboards, laptops, mice, printers, scanners.
+- Computer equipment - Towers, keyboards, laptops, mice, printers, scanners.

 - Office equipment - Copy machines, cellular and land-line telephones, fax machines, calculators

-- Audio/visual equipment - TVs, VCRs, DVD players, satellite dishes, stereos, MP3 players
+- Audio/visual equipment - VCRs, DVD players, satellite dishes, stereos, MP3 players

 - Gaming systems - Playstation 3, Xbox 360, Wii, PSP, Vita, DS, and others.